 - Remove - See Removing citations.

-- Duplicate - See To add a citation by duplicating an exiting citation in Adding Citations to a Reading List.
+- Duplicate - See To add a citation by duplicating an existing citation in Adding Citations to a Reading List.

 - Print Slip - See Printing Slips for Citations or Generating a Citation Print Slip Report.

 - Detach from Repository - See Managing a Citation's Attachment to an Inventory Item.

 - Recalculate Rules - See Automatically Managing a Citation's Copyright Status.

 - Associate to DCS / Enter DCS URL / View DCS / Remove DCS / Update DCS Status - See Attaching a Citation to the CLA Digital Content Store (UK Only).